DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 Primary key fingerprint: 0A8B 038F 5E10 CC27 89BF CFFF EF73 4EA6 77F3 1129
 ```

 We can see that the signature was made at a date close to the release, it's a `Good signature` and the Primary key fingerprint is the same as on Github.
 We can double check by doing a search online on the fingerprint.
 That confirms from various sources that the key seems to belong to Chris Belcher.
+If you got a different fingerprint or a bad signature, stop and investigate further.

 If you want to move the folder out of downloads, do that now.

 ## Change the config-file